-7.2 Repairs
+7.3.
+Repairs

-- 7.2.1 Repairs to the Safety Cage should preferably be performed by the original safety cage manufacturer or installer.
-If this is not possible, or practical, repairs must be carried out by, an installer registered with the AASA. - 7.2.2 Each repair must be carried out in compliance with the requirements for a new structure.
+- (a) Repairs to the Safety Cage should preferably be performed by the original safety cage manufacturer or installer.
+If this is not possible, or practical, repairs must be carried out by, an installer registered with the AASA. - (b) Each repair must be carried out in compliance with the requirements for a new structure.
 Each tube may be returned to its original shape by cold working only.
 A crushed or kinked tube must be replaced in its entirety.
-Sleeved or sectioned repairs are specifically prohibited. - 7.2.3 Where the automobile Passport has been suspended, a repair diary must be kept.
-This must include photographic evidence that clearly identifies the automobile, and demonstrates the method and extent of the repair.
+Sleeved or sectioned repairs are specifically prohibited. - (c) Where the automobile Passport has been suspended, a repair diary must be kept.
+This must include photographic evidence that clearly identifies the automobile and demonstrates the method and extent of the repair.
 When the repair is completed, the diary, and a AASA Repair Certificate, must be sent to the AASA.
 The AASA will issue a Temporary Passport and the automobile must be completed by a AASA licensed scrutineer prior to the next use of the automobile in competition.
 If all is satisfactory, the Passport will be re-issued.